gaurabdg/maximal-biclique-enumeration/README.md

 ## Usage Instructions:

-Run the JAR file with the binary matrix file as argument:
+Run the JAR file with the binary matrix file and the type of algorithm(standard/improved) as arguments:

-`java -jar MBEA.jar file.txt`
+`java -jar MBEA.jar filename.txt  _algorithm type_`

 ### To test:

-Go to the main directory and execute it:
+Go to the main directory and execute :

-`java -jar MBEA.jar matrix.txt`
+`java -jar MBEA.jar matrix.txt improved`

 ## TODO:
-- Implement the improved version of MBEA algorithm
+- [x] ~~Implement the improved version of MBEA algorithm~~
+- [x] ~~Run benchmarks for the algorithms~~